tarellel/debian-rails/README.md

     # https://github.com/smdahlen/vagrant-digitalocean
     vagrant plugin install vagrant-digitalocean

-    Copy contents of file or change from DigitalOcean to Vagrantfile in base directory
+    Copy contents of file or change from host_vagrants/digitalocean to Vagrantfile in base directory

     # to load it up use the following command
     vagrant up --provider=digital_ocean